durken1/model_d/readme.md

 The ground plate is important to avoid interference and is to be placed beneath the main pcb.

-I have included STL files for a prototype plate that works.
-One complete and one half for smaller print beds (just flip it and print again).

 ## Case
 I have included the STLs (cut to be printable on "normal" sized printers, I used an Ender 3 V2) for my case as well as the step file, so it should be easy to make adjustments to fit your need.
 I used M3 inserts and screws for attaching stuff (all the 4mm round holes).